 - Fire Safety Inspection Reports/Orders

 - Questions and Answers and Feedback to Participants on Achievement of Learning Outcomes

 Who Should Attend

-Commercial and Industrial Facility Managers • Engineers • Supervisors and superintendents •Plant operation and maintenance engineers • Technicians and Supervisors •Property Managers and Superintendents of Residential Buildings • Staff whose responsibilities include fire safety such as Joint Health and Safety Committee members and Insurance adjusters.
+Commercial and Industrial Facility Managers • Engineers • Supervisors and superintendents • Plant operation and maintenance engineers • Technicians and Supervisors • Property Managers and Superintendents of Residential Buildings • Staff whose responsibilities include fire safety such as Joint Health and Safety Committee members and Insurance adjusters.

-Please bring your own copy of the 2015 Ontario Fire Code Compendium to participate in this course.
+Please bring your own copy of the current or 2015 Ontario Fire Code Compendium to participate in this course.
 The code can also be viewed via the internet at the Province of Ontario E Laws website.

 Time: 8:30 AM - 4:30 PM Eastern Time